Pascal Grenier for Cinetalk.net

-The current release of Stephen Chow’s hit The Mermaid, is the occasion to look back at 5 lesser-known films starring the Cantonese King of Comedy.
-Before achieving international (occidental) stardom with the terrific Shaolin Soccer in 2001, followed three years later by the equally funny Kung Fu Hustle, Stephen Chow Sing-Chi was already a major and prolific star in Hong Kong.
+The current release of Stephen Chow’s hit The Mermaid, is the occasion to look back at 5 lesser-known films (in occident) starring the Cantonese ‘King of Comedy’.
+Before achieving international stardom in 2001 with the praised Shaolin Soccer, followed three years later by the equally funny Kung Fu Hustle, Stephen Chow Sing-Chi was already a major and prolific star in Hong Kong.
 A specialist of the Mo Lai Tau (nonsense comedy) he starred in more than 40 films (most of them being colossal commercial hits) over the 90s.
-The now 53 year old star has also directed 10 films.
+The now 53 year old star also directed 10 films to this day.

-So, a few short suggestions:
+A few short suggestions:

 Fight Back to School (1991 – Gordon Chan)

 Justice, My Foot!
 (1992 – Johnnie To)

-Chow starred in many period comedies during the 90s (Royal Tramp 1 and 2, Hail the Judge, A Chinese Odyssey series to name a few) but none were as smart as this delicious film that follows the tribulation of a quick-witted and sharp-tongued lawyer in some undefined period of Chinese history.
-Director Johnnie To adds some surprisingly effective drama that he mixes with Chow’s flair for comic timing and the cinematography by Peter Pau is well above-average.
+Chow starred in many period comedies during the 90s (Royal Tramp 1 and 2, Hail the Judge, A Chinese Odyssey series , etc) but none were as smart as this delicious film that follows the tribulation of a quick-witted and sharp-tongued lawyer in some undefined period of Chinese history.
+Director Johnnie To adds some effective drama that he mixes with Chow’s flair for comic timing and the cinematography by Peter Pau is above-average.
 Playing Chow’s pregnant kung fu fighter wife, Anita Mui steals many scenes.

 From Beijing with Love (1994 – Lee Lik-chi, Stephen Chow)

 Love on Delivery (1994 – Lee Lik-chi)

 Out of the Dark (1995 – Jeff Lau)

 One of the most atypical film in Chow’s filmography, this supernatural (and sometimes gory and creepy) comedy about a mysterious and mentally-ill ghostbuster joined by a brigade of security guards in order to fight the forces of evil in an Hong Kong apartment building.
 Chow’s persona is a parody of Leon’s character from Luc Besson’s The Professional.
 The film is fairly unpredictable, unusual and darker compared to Chow’s typical comedies of the period.